-It might be chilly around the country right now, but if you’re planning a Christmas or New Year vacation to a tropical destination, you’ll be needing a great swimsuit you can wear when you’re chilling out by the pool or snorkeling in the ocean.
+It might be chilly around the country right now, but Spring is almost here and if you are planning a tropical destination, you’ll be needing a great swimsuit you can wear when you’re chilling out by the pool or snorkeling in the ocean.

 With swimwear shopping a bit daunting for most women though, it pays to know some handy tips you can follow to make the process smoother.
 Read on for some things to think about as you shop.